State of Washington Classified Job Specification

 Distinguishing Characteristics

-This class is distinguished from Deaf Interpreter I by the requirement to interpret more difficult and semi-technical lectures and classroom presentations.
+This is the journey-level of the series.
+Incumbents provide the full range of interpretation services for deaf and hard-of-hearing persons and is distinguished from the Sign Language Interpreter 1 by the requirement to interpret more difficult, complex and technical information.
 Incumbents will tutor students on an intermittent basis as required in particular courses.

 Typical Work